 February 14, 2020

 Valentine was one who ignored this edict and continued marrying young couples.
 He also refused to sacrifice to pagan gods.
-Being imprisoned for all of this, Valentine gave his testimony in prison to all who would listen.
-One story recounts that through his prayers healed the jailer's daughter who was suffering from blindness.
+Being imprisoned for all of these actions, Valentine shared his testimony in prison to all who would listen.
+One story recounts that through his prayers God healed the jailer's daughter who was suffering from blindness.
 Valentine was never freed and eventually was martyred on February 14th and his body buried at a Christian cemetery on the Via Flaminia close to the Ponte Milvio to the north of Rome.
-This day, February 14, has been observed as the Feast of Saint Valentine (Saint Valentine's Day) since 496 AD.
-Legend has it that he sent a letter to a young woman, the daughter of the jailer, that had visited him.
-He signed it, “Your Valentine.”
+This day, February 14, has been observed as the Feast of Saint Valentine (Saint Valentine's Day)since 496 AD.
+Legend has it that he sent a letter to the young daughter of the jailer who had continued to visit him.
+He signed the letter, “Your Valentine.”

-The high position of St. Valentine’s day was perhaps due to its occurrence in the Spring.
+Later on, the reason St. Valentine’s day became so popular was perhaps due to its signaling of the arrival of Spring.
 The Roman holiday of Lupercalia was a day of purification and romance marking the beginning of spring.
-It is this connection to Spring that might be seen as a season of giving flowers.
-The first flowers of the season might start peaking out, and therefore became gifts of love.
+It is this connection to the season that might be seen as a season of giving flowers.
+The first flowers might start peeking out, and therefore became gifts of love.
 Many Roman holidays were “Christianized,” so the combination of Valentine and Cupid evolved over time.
-The idea of Cupid is over 3,000 years old.
-The original god of love and romance was the Greek god Eros.
+The idea of Cupid is over 3000 years old.
+The original god of love and romans was the Greek god Eros.
 At that point, he was pictured as young and handsome.
 Later, he morphed into the Roman god, Cupid.
-Nowadays, he looks He looked like a baby in a diaper with a bow and arrow.
+Nowadays he looks like a baby in a diaper with a bow and arrow.

 On Valentine’s Day it seems only appropriate to include in a discussion of love the popular biblical passage of 1 Corinthians chapter 13.
-The apostle paul was writing to a young group of believers in the city of Corinth.
-Corinth was a busy metropolis with electic ideas on life, love and worship.
-This chapter is connected to Valentine’s Day in almost the same way that cards, cupid and chocolates are.
+This famous “love” chapter is connected to Valentine’s Day in almost the same way that cards, cupid and chocolates are.
 It is also a traditional reading for Christian weddings.
 Ironically, Paul does not write this passage with romance in mind.
 His idea of love is much bigger than that.